-- Limitations in the number of directorships (SYSC 4.3A.6R); - Nomination committee ("NomCo") (SYSC 4.3A.8R); and - Risk committee ("BRC") (SYSC 7.1.18R and SYSC 7.1.18AAR).
+- Limitations in the number of directorships (SYSC 4.3A.6R); - Nomination Committee ("NomCo") (SYSC 4.3A.8R); and - Risk Committee (SYSC 7.1.18R and SYSC 7.1.18AAR).

-In addition, DCME has assessed the provisions contained within MIFIDPRU 7.1.4R, which relate to the requirements of establishing Risk, Remuneration and Nomination committees, and concluded that these apply to the firm and these committees follow provisions contained within MIFIDPRU 7.3.
+In addition, DCME has assessed the provisions contained within MIFIDPRU 7.1.4R, which relate to the requirements of establishing Risk, Remuneration and Nomination Committees, and concluded that these apply to the firm and these committees follow provisions contained within MIFIDPRU 7.3.